Hruthik-28/MAP_Frontend_Challenge_01/README.md

 | Live Demo | [live](https://book-it-pi.vercel.app/) |
 | VideoDemo | [live](https://youtu.be/Fkq4UGvuYhs)   |

+## Tech Stack used
+- React 19
+- TailwindCSS

 ## Installation

 To get started with this project, follow the steps below: